; Or, How We Stopped Warming Up for 20 Years and Learned to Exit the Green Room

 Distribution & Sales

-Booksellers ordering direct from us can get a 50/50 split, no shipping costs, free returns accepted.
+Booksellers ordering direct from us can get a 50% discount, no shipping costs, free returns accepted.
 Enter quantity here.
-If you prefer to be invoiced, please email info [at] altcurrentpress.com.
+If you prefer to be invoiced or need to use a purchase order number, please email altcurrentpress @ gmail . com.

 Contributing authors ordering direct from us can enter quantity here.
-If you prefer to be invoiced, please email info [at] altcurrentpress.com.
+If you prefer to be invoiced, please email altcurrentpress @ gmail . com.